coding-nomadic/cowin-report-upload/README.md

 # cowin-report-service

 This is the dashboard report that we get from the cowin official website.We upload the data to elastic search and expose APIs.
+This application is event driven in nature.
+The message object will be passed to a sync event which is done with Spring Events and listener will get the message and store in elastic server.

 ## Pre-requisites -
 There should be local instance of elastic search and Kibana running.